Doing Translation Memory Lookups

 }

-Here, you can set, for example, the minimum fuzziness score (MinScore) that a TU should have to be offered as a result.
+Here, you can set the minimum fuzziness score (MinScore) that a TU must reach before it can appear in the results.
 Trados Studio uses a default minimum fuzziness value of 70%.
-You may choose a higher value to restrict the search so that it yields only results that are potentially of better quality.
-You can also restrict the maximum number of results that should be returned (MaxResults).
+You can choose a higher value to restrict the search to higher-quality matches.
+You can also limit the maximum number of results that are returned (MaxResults).

 Trados Studio uses a default maximum results count of 5.
-This means that even if the TM contains, for example, 10 potential matches, only the first 5 (best) matches will be returned.
-Note that setting the minimum fuzziness score and the maximum number of results can have an impact on search performance.
-The more results potentially need to be returned, and the deeper the search needs to go, the longer the search might take.
-It usually takes more time to retrieve a low fuzzy match (e.g. 60%) then to retrieve an exact match or a high fuzzy match.
+This means that if the TM contains 10 potential matches, only the first five best matches are returned.
+Setting the minimum fuzziness score and the maximum number of results can affect search performance.
+The more results the search must consider, the longer it may take.
+It usually takes longer to retrieve a low fuzzy match, such as 60%, than an exact match or a high fuzzy match.

-Another parameter that we pass in this implementation is the search mode, which can be configured, for example, to execute a concordance search, i.e. the search type that looks up all segments that contain a particular string.
-Note that the search mode can be set to do a concordance search in the source or target segment, provided that during TM creation (Creating a File-based Translation Memory) the database has been configured to index the target segments.
-You can also set the mode to perform a segment lookup using the values of the SearchMode enumerator.
-By default, Trados Studio performs a NormalSearch search.
-This means that fuzzy matches are only retrieved if no exact or context match has been found.
-FullSearch also yields fuzzy matches even if an exact match has been found.
-Usually, the exact matches are the ones that translators will insert into the target document.
-However, in rare instances, a fuzzy match might prove more useful than the exact match.
-Note that retrieving fuzzy matches even if exact matches have been found can also have an impact on the TM lookup performance.
+Another parameter in this implementation is the search mode.
+You can use it to run a concordance search, which returns all segments that contain a specific string.
+You can run a concordance search in the source or target segment if you configured the TM to index the target segments during creation (Creating a File-based Translation Memory).
+You can also set the mode to perform a segment lookup by using the values of the SearchMode enumerator.
+By default, Trados Studio performs a NormalSearch.
+This means that fuzzy matches are returned only if no exact or context match was found.
+FullSearch also returns fuzzy matches even when an exact match exists.
+In most cases, translators insert the exact matches into the target document.
+In rare cases, a fuzzy match may be more useful.
+Retrieving fuzzy matches even when exact matches exist can also affect lookup performance.

 Run a Filtered Search

-Trados Studio allows you to define one or several filter criteria that can be applied during a TM search.
-Example: You want to focus on TUs that are associated with the customer Microsoft, i.e. where the Customer field contains the value Microsoft.
-TUs that do not match this filter can still be found, however, a penalty is applied to them.
-Example: A TU matches a particular segment exactly, i.e. it has the score 100%.
-However, as it does not match the specified filter, a penalty of 1% is applied, which reduces the score to 99%.
-This is done to draw the translator's attention to the fact that the suggested translation might not fit the current context, as it was not created for the specified customer.
+Trados Studio lets you define one or more filter criteria for a TM search.
+For example, you can focus on TUs associated with the customer Microsoft, where the Customer field contains the value Microsoft.
+TUs that do not match the filter can still appear in the results, but the search applies a penalty to them.
+For example, if a TU matches a segment exactly and scores 100%, a 1% penalty reduces the score to 99%.
+This helps signal that the suggested translation might not fit the current context.

-The screenshot below shows an example of a filter that applies a penalty of 1% to any TUs that were not created by User1:
+The following screenshot shows a filter that applies a 1% penalty to any TUs not created by User1:

 var filter = new Filter(this.GetFilter(), "Microsoft", 1);